Massage

 Therapeutic Thai Massage (no oil)

-Rooted in the northern Thai tradition of Chiang Mai, this form of Thai massage is sometimes described as assisted yoga or applied Hatha yoga.
-It is performed with the client fully clothed, without oil and on a cushioned floor mat.
-It focuses on improving the mechanics of your own body for better flexibility, range of motion and muscle suppleness.
-It is an incredibly grounding, well-rounded and restorative style of massage that works the muscles deeply along the Sen energy lines.
+Rooted in the northern Thai tradition of Chiang Mai and the family lineage of my teacher Therdchai Chumphoopong, this form of Thai massage is sometimes described as assisted yoga or applied Hatha yoga.
+It is performed with the client fully clothed, without oil and either on a cushioned floor or on a massage table.
+It focuses on enhancing body awareness by facilitating better sensing and processing of your internal states (known as interoception), improving the mechanics of your own body for better flexibility, range of motion and muscle suppleness.
+It is an incredibly grounding, well-rounded and restorative style of massage that works the muscles along the Sen energy lines.
 In Thai massage, the therapist uses a combination of stretches, rocking, chopping, compressions and their own body and body weight to achieve the desired results.
 The therapist guides the client through several positions which makes it a very dynamic and collaborative style of massage.
-Most people will benefit from a Thai massage but it’ll feel particularly good to those needing to stretch or improve their flexibility.
-FAQ's page.
-Book Now.
+Most people will benefit from a Thai massage but it’ll feel particularly good to those who want to reconnect with their bodies and those who enjoy strong pressure, need to stretch or improve their flexibility.

 Swedish Relaxation Massage